httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 message, a processor MAY decide not to validate the value of padding bytes.

 Truncation can be used to reduce the size of messages that have no data in trailing field sections or content.
-If the trailers of a message is empty, it MAY be omitted by the encoder in place of adding a length field equal to zero.
+If the trailers of a message are empty, they MAY be omitted by the encoder in place of adding a length field equal to zero.
 An encoder MAY omit empty content in the same way if the trailers are also empty.
 A message that is truncated at any other point is invalid; see
 {{invalid}}.